DarkHorseReborn/ReadToDo/README.md

 # ReadToDo

 ReadToDo project contains the source code that achieved functionality to print the files that contains "TODO" keyword.
+Besides, ReadToDo project also included the UnitTest project.

 Step to achieved printing the files contains "TODO"
 1. Get directory input from user.